Kailyn Lowry Claps Back At Haters Who Tell Her To Get A Breast Reduction

 Teen Mom 2‘s Kailyn Lowry has been facing body shaming comments for a while now, as fans and critics have been torturing the mom-of-three ever since she gave birth to her third son, Lux.
 The reality TV star recently went on a girls’ trip with her other single Teen Mom 2 co-star Leah Messer, where the pair had fun enjoying outdoor activities in Hawaii.

 Kailyn Lowry posted a photo of the pair before skydiving, dressed up in their gear.
 Kailyn joked that her boobs were massive in the photo, and another Twitter user stated that one of her breasts was as big as Leah Messer’s head.
-The reality star laughed off the comments at first, retweeted someone who said that she had “Tig ole bitties.”
+The reality star laughed off the comments at first, retweeting someone who used a cute idiom to highlight her large chest.

 The reality star bemoaned the size of her breasts by saying that she did want a reduction, but she didn’t want to undergo surgery.
-The reality star has already confessed to having undergone a full body make-over a while ago under the skilled hands of Dr. Miami and booked to have one done again.
+The reality star has already confessed to having undergone a full body makeover a while ago under the skilled hands of Dr. Miami and booked to have one done again.
 However, she told fans that at the last minute, she decided she wanted to get her body back in shape through diet and exercise.

 Skydive Hawaii ???????????????? @TM2LeahDawn pic.twitter.com/yB8FXa8cTx